- According to recent data, Oregon Mutual offers the cheapest full coverage car insurance in Oregon at $96 per month.

 Learn more about who has the cheapest full coverage auto insurance

-Cheapest auto insurance in Oregon by driving history
+Cheapest car insurance in Oregon by driving history

-Cheap car insurance rates after a speeding ticket in Oregon
+Cheap car insurance in Oregon after a speeding ticket

-If you’ve got a speeding ticket on your Oregon driving record and need affordable car insurance, State Farm might be the answer.
-With an average annual rate of $1,350, State Farm offers the cheapest full coverage auto insurance options for drivers with speeding tickets in Oregon.
+If you have a speeding ticket on your Oregon driving record and you are looking for cheap car insurance, State Farm offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,350 per year.

 Company | Rates before speeding | After speeding (1-29 mph over limit) | % difference | $ difference |